rweddell/CustomerServiceBot/cs-nlg/README.md

 # Customer Service bot using word vectors and Hugging Face

-The content in /cs-wordvectors is used to format a dataset to finetune a pretrained BERT model.
+The content in /cs-nlg is used to format a dataset to fine-tune a pretrained BERT model.
 It implements code that has been copied from Hugging Face to train a double-headed model which will simulate a conversation.